-ENG 1050-1051 English for Non-English Speakers I-II 3 credits B. "W" Course 3 credits the Office of the Registrar)
+ENG 1050-1051 English for Non-English Speakers I-II 3 credits

+B. "W" Course

-(A list of courses approved for this category may be found in electronic files maintained by of "W" courses.
+(A list of courses approved for this category may be found in electronic files maintained by the Office of the Registrar)

+Every student must complete, with a passing grade, a course from an approved list of "W" courses.
 This will typically be an advanced course in the student's major which has a special emphasis on written communication.
 The "W" course is a supplement to the more formal instruction in writing skills that a student receives in the first two years and is aimed at assisting students in further developing writing skills not only in composition classes but also in advanced courses in their own discipline and elsewhere.